 - 2.5 GPA or above for continuing students

 PLEASE NOTE: All materials must be printed and physically delivered to SRJC's Robert F. Agrella Art Gallery on the date listed in the timeline below.

-- Completed scholarship application form (link above) and a list of works submitted.
+- Completed hard-copy scholarship application form printed and filled out with a list of work submitted.